Window Replacement Permits in

 Retrofit windows (inserting into existing frames) often do not require a permit, but new construction windows or altering the wall structure almost always requires an inspection.

-Because Montgomery County is a densely populated area with over 684,432 residents, the local building department often experiences high application volumes.
+Given that Montgomery County has a densely packed population of 684,432 residents, the local building department frequently experiences high application volumes.
 Expect processing times of 4 to 8 weeks for standard residential projects.

 Code Compliance & Inspections

-In high-wind and tornado-prone regions, local inspectors will strictly verify structural anchoring and framing compliance based on the Texas Building Code (IRC/IBC) standards.
+In high-wind, tornado-prone areas, inspectors strictly verify structural anchoring and framing compliance under the Texas Building Code (IRC/IBC).

 HOA & Historic District Approvals